 - Role model enthusiasm for geriatric nursing practice in order to attract students into the field

 According to a report published by the Oregon Center for Nursing, "Characteristics of the Nursing Workforce in Oregon - 2016", there were 3,489 advanced practice nurses practicing in Oregon.
 While most of these clinicians work with an adult population, a small percentage have specialized training in the care of older adults.
-Furthermore, only 3.4% of Oregon R.N.'s identify geriatrics as their main focus.
+Furthermore, only 3.4% of Oregon's registered nurses identify geriatrics as their main focus.
 Yet the majority of nurses, nurse practitioners and clinical nurse specialists encounter older adults across most care settings and specialties.

 Oregon, like most states, lacks geriatric-prepared nurses and other health professionals.
 A national report stated that “the nation is not prepared to meet the social and health care needs of this population.”
-The report, from The Institute of Medicine (IOM), was titled "Retooling for an Aging America: Building the health care workforce (2008)".
+The report, from The Institute of Medicine (IOM), titled "Retooling for an Aging America: Building the health care workforce (2008)".
 The IOM called for “fundamental reform” in the educational preparation and training of all health care professionals:

 - to ensure the geriatric competence of the general workforce and

 - to increase the recruitment and retention of geriatric specialists.

 You can help the Hartford Center at OHSU address the serious shortage of nursing leaders in geriatric education, research and healthcare by giving to the Hartford Center.

 We invite you to support the Hartford Center of Gerontological Excellence at OHSU.

 You may visit the OHSU Foundation site to make a gift online.

 You may also contact Jon Mohr, Associate Director of Development.
 He will work closely and confidentially with you and your financial advisors to ensure that your gift achieves your individual goals and expresses your personal vision.

 We are grateful to those who have supported the Hartford Center and thank you for your continued support!